The Audacity of Audacity

 What is constructive controversy?

 How did Alexandria Ocasio-Cortez change the public debate from one in which it was unacceptable to even mention the idea of raising taxes on anybody, let alone the rich, to one in which 85% of the American public agreed with her proposals to tax the wealthy?
-She did it by saying exactly what she believed and letting the entire press and business world have a tantrum worthy of a two-year old.
+She did it by saying exactly what she believed and letting the entire press and business world pitch a fit.

 The key to successful agenda setting is not backing down.